Find out if you can register to use transitional simplified procedures to import goods from the EU into the UK.

 - paying any duty

-- be importing goods from the EU into the UK - including goods travelling via the EU from the rest of the world providing they have cleared EU customs formalities
+- be importing goods from the EU into the UK (including goods travelling through the EU from the rest of the world providing they’ve cleared EU customs formalities)

 Who cannot register